SixLabors/docs/articles/imagesharp/pbm.md

 The PNM family is best thought of as a simple interchange family rather than a compact delivery format.

+The family covers three related subformats.
+PBM stores black-and-white images.
+PGM stores grayscale images.
+PPM stores RGB images.
+Each can be useful for tests, examples, and simple tooling because the structure is easy to generate and inspect.

+Plain-text encoding is human-readable, which can be valuable for debugging small fixtures.
+Binary encoding is more compact and more appropriate for larger files, but it is still not a modern compressed delivery format.
+The formats do not carry alpha transparency or rich metadata.

 A few practical implications:

 - `PbmColorType.BlackAndWhite` maps to PBM output.